szstonelee/gointernal/nil.md

 }

-f(a)  // will assign a to i, so there is a conversion to interface
+f(a)  // will assign a to i, so there is implicit assignment for interface
 ```

-## as return from func
+## implicit as return from function

 ```
 type myStruct struct {}